jy2xj/INST-1550-Final-Project/README.md

 <h2> Installation Process </h2>

+For Mac systems (haven't tested on windows system):

+1. If you can clone the repository, Clone the repository using git onto your local system.
-1. Download all of the HTML/CSS files (in the HTML/CSS folder) 1b.
+2. If you cannot clone the repository, download all of the HTML/CSS files (in the HTML/CSS folder).
 Make sure both the HTML files and CSS file are in the same location!
-2. Download all of the image files
-3. Change all of the paths in the HTML code to where it is located in your system (current code has absolute pathing)
+Then, download all of the image files.
+The files and folders should stay in the same positions relative to how it looks in github.
 4. Run the index.html(homepage) file on Google Chrome.
 5. Enjoy!